 The lower plenum TFOs (PV-LP1/2-0, PV-LP1/2-M, PV-LP-MH) continue the five core channels into the bottom of the reactor, where they are connected to a common branch object (PV-LP-B).
-Cross-connections allow for the horizontal flow radially and azimuthally, and for the outer channel also to the downcomer TFOs in the LP.
+Cross-connections allow for horizontal flow radially and azimuthally, and for the outer channel also to the downcomer TFOs in the LP.

 Pressure losses and flow constrictions by structures in the core inlet region are considered.
 Flow areas and volumes are adapted to the values in Annex A to /REE 78/.
 The lower core support structure and fuel end boxes are presented by several HCOs represented by plates with an estimated effective area for heat transfer.
 Similarly, the lower plenum wall is represented by an HCO with heat losses to the environment neglected.

-• Upper plenum
+Upper plenum

-The upper plenum consists of the central assembly channel (PV-UPC-H, PV-UPB-H) and one outer ring split in two channels (PV-UPC1/2-N, PV-UPB1/2-N) for the peripheral fuel assemblies with respective cross connection.
+The upper plenum consists of the central assembly channel (PV-UPC-H, PV-UPB-H) and two outer rings split in two channels (PV-UPC1/2-N/O, PV-UPB1/2-N/O) for the peripheral fuel assemblies with respective cross connections - as in the LP and in the core.
 Radial flow is strongly inhibited where the support structure boxes have not flow holes in their walls.
-The channels are gathered into one branch (PV-UP-M) at the height of the loop nozzles.
+For each channel, there is a separate branch (PV-UPM-M, PV-UPM1/2-N/O) at the height of the loop nozzles.
+These branches are connected by single junction pipes.
 Flow areas and volumes are adapted to the values in Annex A to /REE 78/.